The goalkeeper comes to the Hilltop from Olympiakos FC

 From 1996-2005, Wiese worked under nationally-recognized coach Bobby Clark for five seasons at Stanford University and then for five more at Notre Dame.
 In those 10 seasons, the teams posted a combined record of 136-48-25, advanced to nine-straight NCAA Tournaments and made one trip to the championship match.
-Wiese has worked with 11 All-Americans and eight Academic All-America selections during his career as well as four players who were candidates for the Missouri Athletic Club's Hermann Trophy, recognizing the Division I National Player of the Year.
+At UND and Stanford, Wiese worked with 11 All-Americans and eight Academic All-America selections as well as four players who were candidates for the MAC Hermann Trophy.

 Prior to his stint at Notre Dame, Wiese spent five years (1996-2001) as an assistant coach at Stanford University.
 The Cardinal posted a 71-21-12 record during that time and made four NCAA Tournament appearances.
 The team posted a 10-4-4 record in 1996, its first winning season in four years, was ranked second in the country in 1997 when they went 13-5-2 and finished the 1998 season No. 2 in the country after reaching the NCAA title game and finishing 18-5-2.
 In 2000, Stanford was ranked No. 1 in the country during the season, finished 18-3-1 overall and advanced to the Elite Eight of the NCAA Tournament.
 That year, the Cardinal posted a 0.44 goals-against average, the best in the country, and were second in the country with 68 goals scored.

-During his time at Stanford, Wiese earned a master’s of science degree in product design (mechanical engineering) in 1998.
+During his time at Stanford, Wiese earned a master’s degree in product design (mechanical engineering) in 1998.